RangerMauve/datmobile/README.md

 A mobile app for viewing Dat Archives.
 Drive all around the P2P web with your phone.
 Pronounced like the famous hero's car.

+## Status:

+I've run into performance issues with keeping the Dat logic within the React-Native thread.

+Protocol interception seems to be working, but I'll be putting this on hold until I can refactor it to use nodejs-mobile.

 ## Plans:

 - [x] Set up RN project (Start with Android for now)